wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 {% include _toc.html %}

+The name Prometheus comes from Greek mythology.
+The Titan Prometheus was an immortal servant of the gods, who stole fire and gave it to humankind.
+This changed the human race forever (for better and worse).
+But this made mankind dangerous to the gods.
+Ridley Scott named his <a target="_blank" href="https://www.imdb.com/title/tt1446714/trivia">2012 film "Prometheus"</a>, saying: "It's the story of creation; the gods and the man who stood against them."

-The tool Prometheus (at <a target="_blank" href="https://prometheus.io/">https://prometheus.io</a>) gathers metrics from targets at the cluster, node, and microservice API levels, unlike the legacy statsd daemon which is concerned only with system-level metrics such as CPU, Memory, etc.
+Unlike the legacy "statsd" daemon which is concerned only with system-level metrics such as CPU, Memory, etc., the tool Prometheus (at <a target="_blank" href="https://prometheus.io/">https://prometheus.io</a>) gathers metrics from targets at the cluster, node, and microservice API levels.

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/41593555-b83a2cce-737d-11e8-9d60-e8e2daf36c06.jpg"><img alt="prometheus-arch-837x372-30025.jpg" width="837" src="https://user-images.githubusercontent.com/300046/41593555-b83a2cce-737d-11e8-9d60-e8e2daf36c06.jpg"></a>
 <a target="_blank" href="https://www.youtube.com/watch?v=5GYe_-qqP30&t=15m14s">*</a>

-Prometheus <strong>scrapes</strong> (gathers) metrics on hosts and applications using instrumention <a href="#Exporters">job exporters</a> to expose metrics, either directly or via an intermediary <strong>push gateway</strong> for short-lived jobs.
+In the component diagram above, Prometheus <strong>scrapes</strong> (gathers) metrics on hosts and applications using instrumention <a href="#Exporters">job exporters</a> to expose metrics, either directly or via an intermediary <strong>push gateway</strong> for short-lived jobs.
 It stores all scraped samples locally and runs <strong>rules</strong> over the data to either aggregate and record new time series from existing data or to generate <strong>alerts</strong>.
 Prometheus comes with a multi-dimensional numeric <strong>time-series database</strong> which exposes its data in an <strong>API</strong> so that <strong>Grafana</strong> or other API consumers can use the Prometheus <strong>PromQL</strong> query language to extract data for visualization.
 Rules running in the Prometheus database can <strong>push</strong> (send) alerts to the Prometheus <strong>Alert Manager</strong> to forward to email, Slack, Pager Duty, and other notification mechanisms.

-## Background

-<a target="_blank" href="https://prometheus.io/docs/introduction/overview/">https://prometheus.io/docs</a>
-contains docs.
-It says in 2012 SoundCloud wrote Prometheus in <a target="_blank" href="https://wilsonmar.github.io/golang/">Golang</a> and open sourced it at <a target="_blank" href="https://github.com/prometheus/">https://github.com/prometheus</a>.

-The name Prometheus comes from Greek mythology.
-The Titan Prometheus was an immortal servant of the gods, who stole and gave to humankind fire, which changed the human race forever (for better and worse).
-But this made mankind dangerous to the gods.
-Ridley Scott named his <a target="_blank" href="https://www.imdb.com/title/tt1446714/trivia">2012 film "Prometheus"</a>, saying: "It's the story of creation; the gods and the man who stood against them."

 ## Competitive comparisons